nodefony/nodefony-starter/README.md

 - Web servers (websocket(s), http(s)).
 - Notion of real-time context in Action Controller (Websocket).
 - Notion of synchronous or asynchronous execution in Action Controller (Promise).
+- WEBPACK integration for assets management.
+- WATCHER node.js for auto reload-files in developement mode .

 Now in this version Beta,  Nodefony is evolved to a stable version without major fundamental changes.